tsmith512/tsmithcreative/2013-03-aquifer-and-build-systems/README.md

 > addition, Aquifer ships with an extensions system that allows you to add
 > additional tools to your project.
 >
-> - [Aquifer.io][AQ]
+> [Aquifer.io][AQ]

 At Four Kitchens, we saw several pain points in developing and maintaining large Drupal sites which boiled down to not having a build system, particularly around ramping up new developers on projects quickly.
-We wanted to streamline this process, but discovered that in the Drupal world, there are few boilerplates or shell scripts that supported a [Drush make][DM] workflow.
+We wanted to streamline this process, but discovered that in the Drupal world there are few boilerplates or shell scripts that supported a [Drush make][DM] workflow.
 None were cross-compatible.
 So [Patrick Coffey][PCGH] started the [Aquifer][AQ] project, supported by [many other Web Chefs][AQC].

-Aquifer is now running on all Drupal 7 and Drupal 8 new builds at Four Kitchens, supporting dozens on Web Chefs, contractors, and client-side developers.
+Aquifer is now running on all Drupal 7 and Drupal 8 new builds at Four Kitchens, supporting dozens of Web Chefs, contractors, and client-side developers.

 ## Business Value